allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 A Java programmer comes to Kotlin.

-“Hi Kotlin.
+“Hi, Kotlin.
 I’m new here, may I use static members?”
 He asks.<br/>
 “No. I’m object-oriented and static members aren’t object-oriented,” Kotlin replies.<br/>
 “Fine, but I need the `logger` for `MyClass`, what should I do?”<br/>
 “No problem, use a companion object then.” <br/>
 “And what’s a companion object?”<br/>
 “It’s the singleton object bounded to your class.
-Put your logger in the companion object,” Kotlin explaines.<br/>
+Put your logger in the companion object,” Kotlin explains.<br/>
 “I see.
 Is it right?”<br/>

 ```kotlin